fmadore/IWAC-overview/Refactoring roadmap.md

 1. Refine the BaseVisualization component to handle more common functionality
 2. Create visualization-specific hooks:
    - ✅ useTooltip - Completed
-   - ⬜ useD3Resize
+   - ✅ useD3Resize - Completed with proper TypeScript support, debouncing, and cleanup
    - ⬜ useDataProcessing
 3. Update each visualization component to leverage the shared code
    - ✅ IndexDistribution - Updated to use useTooltip
    - ✅ LanguageDistribution - Updated to use useTooltip
-   - ✅ CountryDistribution - Updated to use useTooltip
+   - ✅ CountryDistribution - Updated to use useTooltip and useD3Resize, improved lifecycle management
    - ✅ TimelineDistribution - Updated to use useTooltip, fixed TypeScript errors, and improved internationalization
    - ✅ TypeDistribution - Updated to use useTooltip
    - ✅ WordDistribution - Updated to use useTooltip